Edward Bernds: Directing the Three Stooges

 Realizing that Curly was no longer able to perform in the same capacity as before, Bernds devised ways to cover his illness.
 Curly could still be the star, but the action was shifted away from the ailing Stooge.
 In A Bird in the Head, the action focuses more on crazy Professor Panzer and Igor.
-This allowed Curly to maintain a healthy amount of screen time without being required to contribute much.
+This allowed Curly to maintain a healthy amount of screen time without being required to contribute a great deal.

 Bernds often commented that he and Columbia short-subjects chief Jules White never really got along.
 As a result, Bernds feared that his directing days would be over as soon as they began if Columbia released A Bird in the Head with a weak Curly as his first entry.
 Producer Hugh McCollum reshuffled the release order, and the superior Micro-Phonies (1945) was released first, securing Bernds's directing position.
 Bernds struggled through three additional films, all released in 1946, (The Three Troubledoers, Monkey Businessmen and Three Little Pirates, with Curly in varying stages of decline) until the comedian suffered a debilitating stroke that ended his career.
 When Shemp Howard replaced his brother Curly as the third Stooge, it breathed new life into the Stooges' films, and allowed Bernds to add new flair and wit to the team's antics.

 Columbia's short-subject department operated two units, one headed by Jules White, the other by Hugh McCollum.
 Edward Bernds worked for the McCollum unit, usually collaborating on scripts with Elwood Ullman.
 Every Columbia series alternated between the White and McCollum units, allowing Bernds to direct the other Columbia comedians: Shemp Howard, Hugh Herbert, Andy Clyde, Gus Schilling and Richard Lane, Joe Besser, Joe DeRita (then a solo comic; he later joined the Three Stooges), Vera Vague, Wally Vernon and Eddie Quillan, Harry Von Zell, and Billie Burke, among others.
 In 1948 Bernds began directing feature films, his first efforts being the Blondie comedies with Penny Singleton and Arthur Lake.

 When the Columbia shorts department downsized in 1952, Hugh McCollum was fired and Bernds voluntarily resigned, out of loyalty to McCollum.